moonwhaler/CivitScraper/docs/trigger-sync.md

     description: "Synchronize LoRA trigger words"
     loras_file: "loras.json"  # Path to loras.json file
     recursive: true  # Whether to search subdirectories
+    paths: []  # Empty array as default, should be overridden when creating a job

 # Create a sync job using the template
 jobs: